Perchloratoborate: Properties

-Caesium perchloratoborate is hydroscopic.
+Caesium perchloratoborate is hygroscopic.
 It has a density of 2.5 g/cm3.
 It has no colour.

 Infrared absorption bands are observed in caesium perchloratoborate at 640 and 1,087 cm−1.

 Potassium perchloratoborate has density 2.18 g/cm3, and rubidium perchloratoborate has density 2.32 g/cm3.

 The three alkali perchloratoborates fume in moist air, are all crystalline and colourless.